johbrust/simulink_gym/Readme.md

 ---

-This wrapper establishes the gym environment interface for Simulink models by deriving a `gym_env_simulink_wrapper.Environment` subclass from [`gym.Env`](https://github.com/openai/gym/blob/master/gym/core.py#L8) as a base class.
+This wrapper establishes the gym environment interface for Simulink models by deriving a `simulink_gym.Environment` subclass from [`gym.Env`](https://github.com/openai/gym/blob/master/gym/core.py#L8) as a base class.

 The wrapper implements the `step`, `reset`, `render`, `close` and `seed` methods of the interface.